 Business phone systems exist in a few varieties to fit just about any business need thrown at it.

-1. Analog PBX System
+1. Analog or Traditional PBX System

 This is the traditional, intra-office telephone system.
 It is connected via Plain Old Telephone Service (POTS) lines to the PSTN (public switched telephone network).
 Phone calls, even fax transmissions are handled by the PBX using physical phone lines.
 The analog PBX phone system allows calls to be made and transferred within the location.
 They also handle the incoming and outgoing calls using outside lines.